knpuniversity/rest/knpu/episode2/link-all-the-resources.rst

 If we re-GET this request, we see a huge error!
 This is no bueno!
 But hey, let's run our test for this to see if it helps us.
 And you can see that we're missing some "id" parameter when generating the URL.
 I made a mistake in the Relation.
 You probably saw me do it, but I'm still passing a ``nickname`` instead of passing the ``id``.
-So now, t hings work.
+So now, things work.
 Thank God for our tests, because that was really easy to debug.
 And every battle *now* has that ``self`` link.